-The DotMEX (.MX) consortium, constituted by UNAM and Cinvestav, two of the major Mexican educational institutions, with the SME Verstand Labs, will participate at RoboCup 2012 in the Kid Size category of the Soccer League.
-This new team inherits the long and wide experience acumulated by both teams, pUNAMoids and MexiKatroniX respectively, after five years of works with humanoid robots and their participation in some of the most important Mexican and international tournaments.
+The dotMEX consortium, constituted by UNAM and Cinvestav, two of the major Mexican educational institutions, with the SME Verstand Labs, was participate at RoboCup 2012 in the Kid Size category of the Soccer League.
+The dotMEX team inherits the long and wide experience accumulated by its members after five years of works with humanoid robots and their participation in some of the most important Mexican and international tournaments, resumed in next paragraphs.

 The pUNAMoids previous experience in RoboCup is as follows: RoboCup Suzhou 2008 - quarter-finals of the tournament and best team in America.
-RoboCup Graz adfa, p.
-1, 2011. © Springer-Verlag Berlin Heidelberg 2011 $2009 - 1^{st}$ round.
-Robocup Mexico Open Tournaments: 2008 - 2^{nd} place; 2009 - 3^{rd} place; 2011 - 2^{nd} place, always in the Kid-Size category.
+RoboCup Graz 2009 - first round.
+Robocup Mexico Open Tournaments: 2008 - Second place; 2009 - Third place; 2011- Second place, always in the Kid-Size category.

 The MexiKatroniX experience can be resumed as: The last two RoboCup participations of MexiKatroniX Team were in the RoboCup championships at Graz 2009 and Singapore 2010.
-In these tournaments Cinvestav-IPN participated along with La Salle University, together as the Cyberlords team, with good results (2nd round).
+In these tournaments Cinvestav-IPN participated along with La Salle University, together as the Cyberlords team, with good results (second round).